The Zion Gate: The Southern Portal to the Old City

 The Zion Gate, also known as Bab Harat al-Yahud in Arabic and Sha’ar Zion in Hebrew is one of the eight gates in the Old City of Jerusalem.
-It stands as a testament to the city’s rich and tumultuous history.
+Its strategic position made it vital for defense efforts and for delivering assistance to the besieged Jewish Quarter during Israel’s War of Independence.

 Location